YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/ProgrammingMethods/CodeReview.md

     - Call another person to reach a verdict
   - Some of the most bad experiences of IT employees is due to harsh Code Reviews.[Link](https://habr.com/en/post/440736/)
 - Code Reviewer, Pay Attention!
 From now on, you are responsible for this code not less than who wrote this code.
+  - (?)
+If a bug occurs, The reviewer will fix it.
 - Make a C.R Check-List

 ## Who should review ?

-- Not just senior developers.
+- (?)
+Not just senior developers.
   - This is the chance for juniors to get better
   - Not a brand new junior.
 After some time, let him review some senior's code on small tasks.

 ## Remote vs Peer C.R

+-

 ## Code Review Check-list